juraspb/Musical-LEDS/README.md

 This is a project for self-assembly of the LED strip color music controller.

-Video of this controller is presented on YouTube. https://www.youtube.com/watch?v=DBuPlFtg0Nw https://www.youtube.com/watch?v=5vanh8qdEC8 https://www.youtube.com/watch?v=MFy6SZ60tzc
+Video of this controller is presented on YouTube:

+https://www.youtube.com/watch?v=DBuPlFtg0Nw

+https://www.youtube.com/watch?v=5vanh8qdEC8

+https://www.youtube.com/watch?v=MFy6SZ60tzc

 1. Download the firmware to the microcontroller.
 2. Collect the scheme.